Your guide to the 40 best hacker movies and movies about cyber crime or cyber security from the past 5 decades

 Cyber and Hacker Movies of the 1990s

 23 is a movie that’s based on the story of real-life hackers from Hannover, Germany, in the 1980s.
-In the film, an orphan invests part of his inheritance in a home computer.
-He initially uses it to discuss conspiracy theories inspired by a novel on online web forums but soon finds himself hacking military and government computers with a friend.
+In this film, an orphan uses some of his inheritance to purchase a computer.
+At first, he just discussed conspiracy theories online but soon dives deeper.
+Along with a friend, he starts infiltrating military computers.

 This is definitely not one of the hacker movies to watch with your kiddos.
 In Disclosure, a computer expert goes on the offensive when he finds himself the sexual harassment target of ex-lover-turned-boss who sets out to destroy his career, reputation, and personal life.
 This star-studded cast includes Michael Douglas, Demi Moore, and Donald Southerland.
 While the focus of the movie is more on sexual harassment in the workplace, cyber security and technology still play a critical role in Douglas’s character’s efforts to discredit his attacker.